Stealth Address

 Privacy evolution:

-Scanning Solutions: Better scanning mechanisms reducing receiver computation.
+Scanning Solutions: Better scanning mechanisms are reducing receiver computation.

-Metadata Privacy: Combining with other techniques hiding metadata.
+Metadata Privacy: Combining with other techniques to hide metadata.

 Social Recovery: Stealth addresses combined with smart contract recovery.